pluie-org/docker-images/pluie/alpine-mysql/README.md

 $ docker run --name pma -p 8080:80 --link mysql:db -d phpmyadmin/phpmyadmin
 ```

-and phpmyadmin is accessible via http://localhost:8080/ and linked to your mysql container
+and __phpmyadmin__ is accessible via `http://localhost:8080/` and linked to your mysql container
+(by the way on dev, you don't need to expose your 8080 port too... simply use a bridge network and update your
+`/etc/hosts` file - see [ docker tips ][5] for that)

 ### Existing Scripts